dcaoyuan/nbscala/README.md

 6. Accept the license and the installation of unsigned plugins.

 ## Build Instructions
-Cause of the small group of people involved in the project we only supply updates for the latest netbeans version (7.2 at the moment).
+Cause of the small group of people involved in the project we only supply updates for the latest netbeans version.

 ### Requirement - Run:
 * Java 1.6+